telerik/winforms-docs/carousel/design-time/setting-ellipse-path-design-time.md

 # Setting Ellipse Path Design-time

-##

-You can set the bezier path for the carousel using the Visual Studio designer.
+You can set the ellipse path for the carousel using the Visual Studio designer.

 1. Drag the __RadCarousel__ control in your form.